-In 2001-2002, three (3) degree programs were offered: the 4-year Bachelor of Science in Mathematics major in Computer Mathematics, 5-year Bachelor of Science in Information and Telecommunication Engineering and 5-year Bachelor of Science in Geodetic Engineering.
+In 2001-2002, the college introduced the following degree programs: the 4-year Bachelor of Science in Mathematics major in Computer Mathematics, 5-year Bachelor of Science in Information and Telecommunication Engineering, and 5-year Bachelor of Science in Geodetic Engineering.
 Ref.
 Res.
 No. 05-06-05, s.
-2006, BSITE program change the name to Bachelor of Science in Electronics and Communication Engineering (BSECE).
-Upon the assessment of the curriculum, it was found that the future graduates of BSITE program are not considered eligible to take the ECE Licensure Examination since BSITE is not a registered program with the Philippine Regulation Commission (PRC).
+2006.
+The BSITE program changed the name to Bachelor of Science in Electronics and Communication Engineering (BSECE).
+Renaming the BSITE gave the future graduates of this program the eligibility to take the ECE Licensure Examination since BSITE is not a registered program under the Philippine Regulation Commission (PRC).

-The CEIT has been operating in the University for almost 23 years since 1996 per BOT Resolution 96-08-17-04 as School of Engineering and Computer Science; was renamed as the College of Engineering and Information Technology (CEIT).
+The CEIT has been operating for almost 23 years since 1996, per BOT Resolution 96-08-17-04 as School of Engineering and Computer Science; and was later renamed as the College of Engineering and Information Technology (CEIT).

-The CEIT is composed of two (2) Departments namely: Engineering Sciences Department and Information Technology Department.
-It has eight (8) programs: four undergraduate programs under the Engineering Sciences department and three (3) undergraduate programs and one (1) graduate program in the Information Technology department.
+The CEIT comprises two (2) departments, namely: Engineering Sciences Department and Information Technology Department.
+It has eight (8) programs: four undergraduate programs under the Engineering Sciences department and three (3) undergraduate programs, and one (1) graduate program in the Information Technology department.

-CEIT supports the mandate of Caraga State University to provide an advance education, higher technological, professional instruction and training in the fields of agriculture and environmental studies, fishery, engineering, forestry, industrial technology, education, law, medicine and other related health programs, information technology, arts and sciences and other related courses.
+CEIT supports the mandate of Caraga State University to provide advanced education, higher technological, professional instruction and training in the fields of agriculture and environmental studies, fishery, engineering, forestry, industrial technology, education, law, medicine and other related health programs, information technology, arts and sciences, and other related courses.

 The final draft was presented and approved by the CEIT faculty members during the Faculty Assembly on June 18, 2018.

-Resolved, upon majority of the members of the CEIT faculty assembly, endorses the proposal for the creation of the College of Engineering and Geo-Sciences (CEGS) and the College of Computing and Information Sciences (CCIS).
+Resolved, upon the majority of the CEIT faculty assembly members, endorses the proposal to create the College of Engineering and Geo-Sciences (CEGS) and the College of Computing and Information Sciences (CCIS).